shin19991207/CSC301-A2/README.md

 #### Accessing the API Online

-The API is deployed to https://covid-monitor-61.herokuapp.com/ and calls can be made according to the [REST API Documentation](#REST API Documentation
+The API is deployed to https://covid-monitor-61.herokuapp.com/ and calls can be made according to the [REST-API-Documentation](REST API Documentation
 ).